mgbmix/mgbmix/content/CARD TYPES/Agenda.md

 ### Agenda Cards' Passive Ability: Advance Narrative

-Agenda cards directly help the player win the game, and as such can be considered a win condition (along with Figureheads and any Creatures with INT 8 or higher).
+Agenda cards directly help the player win the game, and as such can be considered a win condition (along with [[Figurehead|Figureheads]] and any Creatures with [[INT]] 8 or higher).

 > [!todo] Advance Narrative
-If you control an Agenda card at the end of your turn, you may have that card Proselytize at no cost.
+> If you control an Agenda card at the end of your turn, you may have that card [[Proselytize]] at no cost.

 Given that all Agenda cards cost 4F, the no-cost Proselytize is basically wrapped in the Funding cost for the card.
 Most Agenda cards have additional effects when in play.

 > [!warning] Note
 > I'm not sure whether players can ALSO Proselytize with their Seated FIgurehead that turn (for +2 Narrative Score in same turn).
 That could mean that players conceivably could win from starting their turn at 3 Narrative out of 5.
 Remains to be seen with playtesting what's the better option.
+For now they can.
+Why not.

 ### Ways to Destroy an Opposing Agenda

 #### Using Creatures

-The opponent's Active Zone must be empty to target their Agenda.
+The opponent's [[Active Zone]] must be empty to target their Agenda.

-An Agenda may be sent to history with a single Discredit attack from the following Creatures:
+> [!example]+ An Agenda may be sent to [[History|history]] with a single [[Discredit]] attack from the following Creatures:
+>

-- Any Creatures with INT 8 or higher
+>- Any Creatures with INT 8 or higher
-- Any Creatures of the subtypes
+>- Any Creatures of the subtypes
-  - Figurehead
+> >- Figurehead
-  - Revolutionary
+> >- Revolutionary
-  - Bad Actor
+> >- Bad Actor
-  - Double Agent
+> >- Double Agent
-- Any other Creatures whose rules text or abilities state they may target Agendas.
+> - Any other Creatures whose rules text or unique abilities state they may target Agendas.

 #### Using Plot Twists